-6.166.18 This section outlines when an accredited data recipient may use or disclose CDR data.17

-6.176.19 This chapter does not consider when a designated gateway may use or disclose CDR data.
-This is because there are currently no designated gateways forin the banking sector; or energy sector.
-18

-6.186.20 The following diagram outlines at a high-level the permitted and prohibited uses or disclosures of CDR data for an accredited data recipient.
-These uses and disclosures are discussed further below in this section.

-6.196.21 An accredited data recipient must comply with the data minimisation principle when using CDR data.
-For further information on the data minimisation principle, see paragraphs 6.25-6.276.27_6.29 below.
+- 6.19 This section outlines when an accredited data recipient may use or disclose CDR data.20 - 6.20 This chapter does not consider when a designated gateway may use or disclose CDR data.
+This is because there are currently no designated gateways in the banking sector or energy sector.21 - 6.21 The following diagram outlines at a high-level the permitted and prohibited uses or disclosures of CDR data for an accredited data recipient.
+These uses and disclosures are discussed further below in this section. - 6.22 An accredited data recipient must comply with the data minimisation principle when using CDR data.
+For further information on the data minimisation principle, see paragraphs 6.28-6.30 below.

-Placeholder: Diagram 7 ('Permitted uses or disclosures of CDR data, prohibited uses or disclosures of CDR data') will be included here.
-You can find draft diagrams on the consultation page for these draft updates to the CDR Privacy Safeguard Guidelines.
+20 Privacy Safeguard 6 allows for the use or disclosure of CDR data in certain circumstances.
+One of these circumstances is where the disclosure is required under the CDR Rules in response to a valid request from a consumer for the CDR data: Competition and Consumer Act, paragraph 56EI(1)(a).
+The CDR Rules do not currently require an accredited data recipient to disclose CDR data in response to a valid request - they only authorise the accredited data recipient to do so.

 As such, an accredited data recipient is currently only able to use or disclose CDR data where required or authorised under the CDR Rules or under an Australian law or a court/tribunal order.
-These circumstances are outlined in this chapter from paragraph [6.20]6.22 onwards.
+These circumstances are outlined in this chapter from paragraph 6.23 onwards.